-After being cancelled in 2020 due to the virus that shall not be named, Brisbane’s much-loved seafood celebration Sea to the City is back with the wrath of Poseidon and some of the freshest catches our state has to offer.
-Expect an afternoon filled with live tunes, spectacular river views and pop-up stalls from Brisbane’s best fishmongers and slingers of fanciful fair.
+Calling all land mermaids!
+Brisbane’s much-loved seafood celebration Sea to the City is back on Sunday May 29 with some of the freshest catches our state has to offer.
+Expect an afternoon filled with live tunes, spectacular river views and pop-up stalls from Brisbane’s best fishmongers and slingers of fanciful fare.

-Specially curated menus have been designed by 15 restaurants in the precinct, all showcasing fresh seafood items – Madame Wu, COPPA, Rico Bar & Dining, Fatcow Steak & Lobster, Customs House, Massimo, Riverland, Naga and many more will all be plating up the freshest catches.
-The full menu for Sea to the City is yet to be released, but we’ve been given a tastebud-tantalising sneak peek!
-We can reveal that you can expect the likes of bug brioche rolls, swordfish carpaccio, oysters with citrus foam and salmon caviar, barbecue bugs fresh off the charcoal and much more.
-Event goers will also be treated to live music on the day and a bunch of breezy licensed areas to perch with a tipple.
-The food fiesta will begin at 11:00 am and run until 6:00 pm, so you can snack and sample sips until the sun sets.
+Specially curated menus have been designed by 13 restaurants in the precinct, all showcasing fresh seafood items – COPPA, Blackbird Bar & Grill, City Winery, Naga, Madame Wu, Rico Bar & Dining, Fatcow Steak & Lobster, Customs House and many more will all be plating up the freshest catches.
+Hungry folk can expect to devour the likes of Moreton Bay bug brioche rolls, blue swimmer crab mac-and-cheese croquettes, bug-and-prawn arancini, scallop tikka masala, and handmade crab spring rolls.
+Oh, and freshly shucked oysters will be aplenty.
+Event goers will also be treated to live music on the day and there will be a bunch of breezy licensed areas to perch with a tipple.
+The food fiesta will begin at 11:00 am and run until 6:00 pm, so you can snack and sip until the sun sets.

-Entry is free so those trawling for a good time only need to bring some silver to swap for the saltwater tucker they desire.

-To register your interest for Sea to the City, swim over to the Dine BNE City website.
+Entry is free for Sea to the City!
+To register your interest for the event or to peep the exclusive menus, swim over to the Dine BNE City website.

 The Weekend Edition is excited to be an official supporting partner of Dine BNE City, produced by our friends at The City.